 The first Jeni’s Splendid Ice Creams location opened in Columbus, Ohio, in 2002 with a mission to provide the best ice cream using what they call the fellowship model — bridging the value of good food with the value of 21st century tools.
 This means that Jeni’s sees their business as part of a community of growers, makers, suppliers and customers, in which every relationship matters.
 Jeni’s focuses on buying ingredients directly and pays particular attention to quality, knowing that it’s worth the extra investment.
 Not only does Jeni’s serve great ice cream, they also serve the community by putting people and the environment first.

-Bixbee’s mission is to support worldwide education by providing greater access to backpacks and school supplies through its “One Here.
+The mission of Bixbee mission is to support worldwide education by providing greater access to backpacks and school supplies through its “One Here.
 One There.” model.
 Every backpack sold provides a backpack full of school supplies to a child in need, thanks to Bixbee’s partnerships with select nonprofits working in areas of need.
 With each donation, Bixbee works closely with local organizations to source materials and produce items so that the whole community can benefit.
 Bixbee backpacks come in many fun colors and designs, but the ones that are donated are generally bright yellow for an important reason: Yellow is an international sign of caution that signals motorists to slow down, keeping kids safer on their walk to school.

-WaterSmart Software is innovating new ways to help us use water more sustainably and limit wasteful energy consumption.
+WaterSmart Software (now called VertexOne) is innovating new ways to help us use water more sustainably and limit wasteful energy consumption.
 If you’re looking to make a positive environmental impact, examining your water use is one of the best places to start, as water is a precious limited resource.
 WaterSmart applies data analytics and behavioral science to help water suppliers and consumers make better decisions about water use.
 The company also seeks to lower carbon emissions and reduce overall energy consumed in moving, heating and transporting water.
 All of these costs add up tremendously, so every bit we can do helps!

 5. People Against Dirty